judka-uriel/uriel-book/uriel_en.md

 3. a resident of Sodom, who says: “mine is mine, and yours is yours”;
 4. <!-- *chasid* --> a pious person, who says: “yours is yours, and mine is yours”.

-Here it is evident that the quality of Sodom is nothing other than egoism, when every man is for himself alone. <!-- “and G‑d against all”, though it would be more precise to say that Satan is against all --> And the quality of the pious is altruism, even unto self-sacrifice, when one often remains at a loss oneself.
+Here it is evident that the property of Sodom is nothing other than egoism, when every man is for himself alone. <!-- “and G‑d against all”, though it would be more precise to say that Satan is against all --> And the property of the pious is altruism, even unto self-sacrifice, when one often remains at a loss oneself.

 Are there boundaries to such altruism?